davide97l/Sentiment-analysis/README.md

 ## Data preprocessing
 During the preprocessing phase the following pipeline will be applied to each sentence in each set:
-- Remotion of punctuaction.
+- Removal of punctuation.
-- Lower case conversion.
+- Characters Lower case conversion.
-- Remotion of non-purely alphabetical words.
+- Filtering of non-purely alphabetical words.
 - Filtering of stop words.
-- Remotion of words less than two characters long.
+- Filtering of words less than two characters long.

 For more details about the preprocessign phase you can refer to the `loader.py` file.